-Croatia is known for its diverse and interesting cuisine, beautifully harmonized ingredients, flavors, and aromas, as well as traditional recipes which are unique in every region of the country.
+Croatia is known for its diverse and interesting cuisine, beautifully harmonized ingredients, flavors, and aromas, as well as traditional recipes unique in every region of the country.
 But food is not the only seductive factor that offers such an amazing ecstasy to everyone’s palate and taste buds.
-In order to have a true (and full) gastronomy experience, each dish needs to be accompanied by suitable wine nuances which nicely contribute to all the flavors.
+In order to have a true (and full) gastronomy experience, each dish needs to be accompanied by a suitable wine selection that nicely contributes to all the flavors.

 Summer is in full bloom so let’s find refreshment in Croatian traditional grape varieties – each of them seduces in its own way and is perfect for complementing specific dishes.
 But before getting into wine tasting and indulging, let’s talk about Croatian wine roots!